Deep Learning for Individual Heterogeneity: Application: Advertising and Personalized Interest Rates

-Even though $r^*$ is not available in closed form it remains a smooth function of the parameters $\btheta$, which is all that is required for our method to apply.
-We can therefore give inference for any statistic of the form \eqref{eqn:parameter}.
-As a simple example, Figure \ref{fig:pers_r} shows estimation and inference for $\mtrue = \E[r^*(\btheta(\bx))]$, i.e. where the function $H$ is the same as the function $r^*$.
-The vertical dashed line is the point estimate, found to be 11.37\%, while a 95\% confidence interval is shown as the grey region and black segment, founded to be $[9.48\%,13.98\%]$.
+The reader should note that even though $\ropt$ is not available in closed form it remains a smooth function of the parameters $\btheta$, which is all that is required for our method to apply.
+We can therefore provide inference for any statistic of the form \eqref{eqn:mu flm2}.
+As a simple example, Figure \ref{fig:pers_r} shows estimation and inference for $\mtrue = \E[\ropt(\bttrue(\bX))]$, the average of optimal offers.
+We obtain a point estimate of $14.26\%$, with a 95\% confidence interval $[13.26\%, 15.26\%]$.
+This is shown in the figure, along with the plug-in interval as before.

-Obtaining confidence intervals for more involved quantities is just as straightforward with our framework.
-We illustrate by computing the expected profits from setting the optimal personalized interest rate.
-From \eqref{eqn:profit function}, this is expressed as